kyma-incubator/documentation-component/README.md

   - **sources: (SourceWithOptions | SourceGroupWithOptions)[]**

     The `sources` property is required and contains source files for the component.
-For more information on what render engine is, read the [`sources.md`](./docs/props/sources.md) document.
+For more information on what a render engine is, read the [`sources.md`](./docs/props/sources.md) document.

   - **renderEngines: RenderEngines**

     The `renderEngines` property is required and contains render engines for the component.
-For more information on what render engine is, read the [`render-engines.md`](./docs/props/render-engines.md) document.
+For more information on what a render engine is, read the [`render-engines.md`](./docs/props/render-engines.md) document.

     > **NOTE:**  The array must contain at least one value.

   - **plugins?: Plugins**

     The `plugins` property is optional and contains plugins for the component.
-For more information on what plugin is, read the [`plugin.md`](./docs/props/plugins.md) document.
+For more information on what a plugin is, read the [`plugin.md`](./docs/props/plugins.md) document.

 ### Custom render engine